MicrosoftDocs/Virtualization-Documentation/virtualization/windowscontainers/deploy-containers/linux-containers.md

 These applications all require volume mapping, which has some limitations covered under [Bind mounts](#Bind-mounts).
 They will not start or run correctly.

-- Mysql
+- MySQL
-- Postgress
+- PostgreSQL
-- Wordpress
+- WordPress
 - Jenkins
-- Mariadb
+- MariaDB
-- Rabbitmq
+- RabbitMQ

 ### Bind mounts